Student Code of Conduct

-- Any question of interpretation regarding the student code shall be referred to the vice president for student affairs or designee for final determination.
+- Any question of interpretation regarding the student code shall be referred to the dean of students or designee for final determination.

-- The vice president for student affairs or designee shall review the Student Code of Conduct from time to time under the charge from the president, vice president for student affairs, or their designee.
+- The dean of students or designee shall review the Student Code of Conduct from time to time under the charge from the president, provost and vice president for academic affairs, or their designee.

 - All conduct proceedings and records are confidential.
-In accordance with the Family Education Rights and Privacy Act, NYIT will abide by all laws requiring confidentiality and privacy with regard to the student conduct process.
+In accordance with the Family Education Rights and Privacy Act (FERPA), NYIT will abide by all laws requiring confidentiality and privacy with regard to the student conduct process.
 This confidentiality extends to all student conduct bodies and forums.

-- In cases involving alleged behavior, where complainant's rights are impacted, the dean of students (or designee) will inform the complainant whenever appropriate, of the outcome of the conduct meeting.
+- In cases involving alleged behavior, where complainant's rights are impacted, the associate deans of students (or designee) will inform the complainant whenever appropriate of the outcome of the conduct meeting.
 In cases of violation of the gender-based misconduct policy, the complainant will receive notification of the outcome.